nodejs/node/doc/onboarding.md

   * what belongs in node:
     * opinions vary, but I find the following helpful:
     * if node itself needs it (due to historic reasons), then it belongs in node
-      * that is to say, url is there because of http, freelist is there because of http, et al
+      * that is to say, URL is there because of HTTP, free list is there because of HTTP, et al
     * also, things that cannot be done outside of core, or only with significant pain (example: async-wrap)